 - provide entertainment between 11pm and 8am.

-A premises can hold a maximum of 15 events or 21 days of events per calendar year.
+A premise can hold a maximum of 15 events or 21 days of events per calendar year.
 For alcohol, a non-personal licence holder can have no more than five events per calendar year, and a Personal Licence holder is restricted to 50.

 Incidental music is ancillary to another activity which does not need an entertainment licence - for example, background music in a restaurant.

 We have produced a shortto assist you through the process.

 For a fuller explanation of TENs you can look at the Section 182 guidance published by the Government.
 This explains the finer points of TENS.

 Apply for a Temporary Events Notice (TEN)

 You should make sure we receive your application at least ten working days prior to an event.
 Alternatively you can apply for a Late Temporary Event Notice at least five working days prior to the event.
 Should you not give sufficient notice of the event then your application will be rejected.